 4. Who would be required to provide access to non-public WHOIS data?

-Summary of Framework Response: The Framework states that both registry operators and registrars would be required to provide such access.
-However, it also notes that some comments from the community have proposed that registrars, but not registry operators, should be required to provide access, and ultimately suggests this would be a “possible” topic for discussion in “any relevant” PDP.
+Summary of Framework Response: Both registry operators and registrars would be required to provide such access.
+The Framework notes that some comments from the community have proposed that registrars, but not registry operators, should be required to provide access, and ultimately suggests this would be a “possible” topic for discussion in “any relevant” PDP.

-Comment: The ALAC believes that both registry operators and registrars must be required to provide access to the non-public WHOIS data that is under their respective control.
+Comment: The ALAC supports this recommendation.
+The ALAC believes that both registry operators and registrars must be required to provide access to the non-public WHOIS data that is under their respective control.
 In the new gTLDs, the Whois service is operated by the registry, not the registrars, so it would be illogical to place the responsibility solely on the registrars regardless of who collects the data.
 Any concerns about contractual privity or data subject safeguards can easily be dealt with contractually.
 While a future PDP should not be unduly constrained, the Framework should strongly favor, and make the case for, registry and registrar access.

 5. What would be the overall process for authenticating legitimate users for access [to] non-public WHOIS date under a unified access model?